Table of Contents

 When these spinal discs are weakened, they may be ruptured.
 Through the tear, the jelly-like nucleus pulpous protrudes outside and forms a bulge.
 These bulges are called spinal disc herniations.
 Such bulges can compress the nerves and cause nerve impingement.

-Disc herniation can occur due to various factors.
+Spinal disc herniation can occur due to various factors.
 They can be

 - Age-related: Aging plays an important role in spinal disc degeneration.
 The disc becomes dry without the liquid due to aging.
 This makes the disc weak as time goes by and it ruptures resulting in spinal disc herniation.